Enterprise Linux 7

 basic disk partitions, EXT and XFS file

-mount file systems, and manage swap space.
+system, mount a file system, and manage swap

 Logical volume concepts, Create and manage